lara-gomez/circle/design/concepts/Event/Event.md

 **concept** Event \[User]

-*   **purpose**: enable users to organize and track time-bound occurrences, providing clear and up-to-date information about what, when, and where something will happen
+*   **purpose**: enable users to organize, track, and facilitate the discovery of time-bound occurrences, providing clear and up-to-date information about what, when, and where something will happen

 *   **principle**: A user can schedule an event by providing essential details such as its name, date, time, location, and description.
 This information ensures clarity for all involved about the planned occurrence.
 After the scheduled time, the event naturally transitions to a completed state, automatically reflecting its conclusion.
 The organizer retains the ability to cancel an event beforehand if plans change, with the flexibility to restore it if circumstances reverse.
 Organizers may also choose to delete events from the system.
+Additionally, the system can surface relevant events by applying contextual filters and prioritizations to its stored event data, aiding in personalized discovery.

 *   **state**:
     *   a set of Events with